Reconnect, recharge and relax by creating simple and serene spaces.

-Seek out aromas that have a calming influence, such as lavender, vanilla and rose, in the shape of dried flower sachets, essentials oils, scented candles or diffusers.
+Seek out aromas that have a calming influence, such as lavender, vanilla and rose, in the shape of dried flower sachets, essential oils, scented candles or diffusers.

 6. Cultivate a green scene

-Bringing the outdoors in can have more than just a visual benefit, says Justine Wilson of Vault Interiors.
+Bringing the outdoors in can have more than just a visual benefit, says Justine.
 “Not only are plants beautiful, they stimulate other senses as well; think about the fragrance of gardenias, jasmine or begonias,” she says.
 “Growing herbs in the kitchen is good for the tastebuds and smells divine.
-Certain plants also help wellbeing by improving air quality and purifying the air.
+Certain plants also help well-being by improving air quality and purifying the air.
 Palms, ferns or orchids are good options.”

 7. Sentimental Journey

-Clearing clutter is an important step in creating a soothing aura in your surrounds.
-“Overcrowding of items can take away from the sense of your home as your sanctuary,” explains Tilly Roberts.
+Clearing clutter is an important step in creating a soothing aura in your surroundings.
+“Overcrowding of items can take away from the sense of your home as your sanctuary,” explains Tilly.
 “Have fewer items that mean a lot to you and that you love, and display them proudly on shelves where you get to appreciate them every day.”

 8. Au naturel

 For bedlinen, surround yourself in natural fabrics such as cotton and linen to help keep you cooler in summer and warmer in winter and contribute to that all-important good night’s sleep.
-“Collect linen in natural and muted tones to keep your bedroom calm and serene,” adds Tilly Roberts.
-Look for organically grown fabrics or cotton grown under the Better Cotton Initiative for extra sustainability points that will add to the feelgood factor.
+“Collect linen in natural and muted tones to keep your bedroom calm and serene,” adds Tilly.
+Look for organically grown fabrics or cotton grown under the Better Cotton Initiative for extra sustainability points that will add to the feel-good factor.

 9. Materials matter

-"Wood is a dominant material with wellness design, along with recycled glass and earthy textures, such as stone," says Justine Wilson.
+“Wood is a dominant material with wellness design, along with recycled glass and earthy textures, such as stone,” says Justine.

 10. The quietness of colour